emilygv/emilyvernon.com/_posts/2024-09-04-making-mission-statements-more-people-speak.md

 🎧 Listen: [How to Tell Sexy Stories About Unsexy Brands](https://podcasts.apple.com/ug/podcast/how-to-tell-sexy-stories-about-unsexy-brands/id1265289056?i=1000630661979){:target="_blank"} by Problem Solvers is a refreshing look at brand narratives.

-📍Visit: If I ever became a sculptor,[The Noguchi Museum](https://www.noguchi.org/museum/visit/plan/){:target="_blank"}, on Long Island, NY USA would be a key inspiration.
+📍Visit: If I ever became a sculptor, [The Noguchi Museum](https://www.noguchi.org/museum/visit/plan/){:target="_blank"}, on Long Island, NY USA would be a key inspiration.